maksymrzd/S3SiteHosting/README.md

 <li>source(where our file is located)</li>
 <li>content-type for our files to work properly.</li>
 </ul>

-That's what it should look like:
+That's what it should look like: <br>

 ```tf
 resource "aws_s3_object" "index_html" {
   bucket       = aws_s3_bucket.websitehosting.bucket